nasserfj58/linux-server-udacity/README.md

 sys.path.insert(0,"/var/www/NasserZon/venv")
 from myproject import app as application application.secret_key = 'Add your secret key'

 ```
 #### Get Flask App and add all required dirctories and files

 11. Install git ```sudo apt-get install git```
 14. Install python-pip ```sudo apt-get install python-pip```
-15. Install virtual enviroment which will hold all NasserZon dependinces
+15. Install virtual enviroment which will hold all NasserZon dependinces and make it acssesble only in this folder.
 ```
 sudo pip install virtualenv
 ````